 The amount you borrow relative to the property’s value is known as the loan to value ratio (LVR).
 The higher the LVR, the more money you owe and – in the eyes of banks and other authorised lenders – the greater risk you pose.

-In saving for a deposit you’re also demonstrating to lenders that you have the ability to save money, which makes it more likely you’ll be able to budget for your loan repayments on an ongoing basis.
+Saving a deposit demonstrates to lenders that you have the ability to save money, which makes it more likely you’ll be able to budget for your loan repayments on an ongoing basis.

 How to save for a deposit

-When you begin saving for a deposit it can be helpful to have clear objectives upfront, such as a target amount you’d like to save over a set period of time, and a clear picture of your financial situation.
+When you begin saving for a deposit it can be helpful to have clear objectives upfront, such as a target amount you’d like to save over a set period of time.

 To start saving, it’s important to have a budget and understand what money you have coming in (your income) and what outgoings you have (your expenses).
-The difference between the two – your surplus – is the first place to look to determine a regular amount you can begin saving.
+The difference between the two – your surplus – is where to look to determine a regular amount you can begin saving.

 Keeping your deposit savings on track